onsi/ginkgo/docs/index.md

 Let's break this down:

 - We import the `ginkgo` and `gomega` packages into the top-level namespace.
-While incredibly convenient, this is not - strictly speaking - necessary.
-If youd like to avoid this check out the [Avoiding Dot Imports](#avoiding-dot-imports) section below.
+While convenient this is, of course, not necessary.
 - Similarly, we import the `books` package since we are using the special `books_test` package to isolate our tests from our code.
 For convenience we import the `books` package into the namespace.
 You can opt out of either these decisions by editing the generated test file.
 - We add a *top-level* describe container using Ginkgo's `Describe(text string, body func()) bool` function.
 The `var _ = ...` trick allows us to evaluate the Describe at the top level without having to wrap it in a `func init() {}`